 Health & Wellness

 A successful and enjoyable experience begins with a healthy camper.
-As such, all camps have a Wellness Centre with an on-site nurse.
+As such, all camps have a Wellness Centre with an on-site Wellness Coordinator.
 Hospitals and clinics are also located within 20 minutes of each camp.

 All participants are required to submit a completed Camper Wellness Form with their application.
 If any medical information changes between registration and your child’s time at camp, please contact the camp your child is attending.

 We take our responsibilities seriously to create and maintain a healthy environment for our campers.
-To help, families may be asked to provide a more detailed medical history to the Camp Nurse.
-Upon arrival at camp, the Nurse will give each child a personal health check followed by continued monitoring throughout the session.
+To help, families may be asked to provide a more detailed medical history to the Wellness Coordinator.
+Upon arrival at camp, the Wellness Coordinator will give each child a personal health check followed by continued monitoring throughout the session.

 Expectations of Conduct